AdarshKoppManjunath/ProduceItemRecognitionUsingCNN/README.md

  <br>
 <b>2) Model Execution Steps</b>
   <p>
-  This projecte can be executed on your local system or on google colab.
+  This project can be executed on your local system or on google colab.
 First We will be talking about on how to execute on your local system.</p>

- <b> 2.1) To execute on loacl system</b>-
+ <b> 2.1) To execute on local system</b>-
         Local Environment has to be setup  first.
 For this we have to verify our hardware and software configuration first.<br>

  <b> Required Hardware Configuration </b> - NVIDIA® GPU card with CUDA® Compute Capability 3.5 or higher<br>

  <b> Required Software Configuration </b>- NVIDIA® GPU drivers —CUDA 10.1 requires 418.x or higher.
 CUDA® Toolkit —TensorFlow       supports CUDA 10.1 (TensorFlow >= 2.1.0) CUPTI ships with the CUDA Toolkit. cuDNN SDK (>= 7.6)<br><br>

- After making sure of hardware and software environment following steps has to be performed-<br>
+ After making sure of hardware and software environment following steps must be performed-<br>

  step a: Install Anaconda from  https://www.anaconda.com/ <br>